Connect shaft-mcp

 local project, verifies checksums, shows progress for long downloads, downloads

-the thin JAR and its runtime dependencies to versioned per-user application
+the thin JAR to versioned per-user application data, resolves its runtime

-data, writes a Java argfile, verifies it over stdio, and updates the selected
+the same artifacts, writes a Java argfile, verifies it over stdio, and updates

-user configuration without creating a second shaft-mcp entry.
-Run the same
+the selected user configuration without creating a second shaft-mcp entry.

 target, it prompts you to choose a supported client.